 Filters separate different luciferase signals

 Firefly and Renilla luciferase enzymes emit at similar wavelengths but utilize different substrates, so they can be detected accurately at different times.
 Reporters that emit at different wavelengths, like Gaussia and Renilla, can be detected at the same time by detecting the different wavelengths using filters.
 This permits the use of glow-reactions that emit stable signals that sometimes last for hours.
 Cypridina Luc, for example, has an emission peak in the blue around 450nm while Red-Firefly Luc emits with a peak around 620nm.
-With the ability to detect luminescence emission at 450 and then at 620, the glow from one reporter doesn’t interfere with detection of the other.
+With the ability to detect luminescence emission at 450 and then at 620, the glow from one reporter doesn’t interfere with the detection of the other.
 There are now more than a handful of luciferase constructs that emit at various wavelengths and allow researchers to design for a variety of compatibilities and conditions.

 Instruments with dual emission detection